MicrosoftDocs/gestures-docs/getting-started-gestures-service.md

 - An indication whether the client is receiving a skeleton stream - our client is *Receiving Skeleton Stream*.
 - A list of all gestures that the client has registered with the service - "Shell_MuteToggle", "Discovery_Tray" and "Shell_Start" in the example.

- #### Gesture Detection sub-region
+ #### Gesture Detection section

-The Gesture Detection sub-region depicts the detection history of all registered [gestures](index.md###gesture).
+The Gesture Detection section depicts the detection history of all registered [gestures](index.md###gesture).
 Recall that every [gesture](index.md###gesture) is represented as a state-machine.
 A correct execution of a given [gesture](index.md###gesture) corresponds to a sequence of states in its state-machine, such that the first state in the sequence is an initial state and the final state is a receiving state.

-Following is a snapshot of the Gesture Detection sub-region.
+Following is a snapshot of the Gesture Detection section.
 Each line corresponds to a different gesture that was registered at some point in time.
 The first column, Gesture, lists all the gestures that were registered over time.
 The second column, Timeline, displays the history of the gesture detection state.
 The third column, Current, displays the current state of the gesture state-machine.

 ![Gestures Service UI](Images/MicrosoftGesturesService_Timeline.png)

-A disambiguation for the symbols displayed in the Gesture Detection sub-region:
+A disambiguation for the symbols displayed in the Gesture Detection section:

 - Red square - the gesture is not currently active (the application which registered is not the foreground application).
 - Green triangle - the gesture is active.
 - Blue circle - the segment of the gesture has been detected and the state-machine advanced to the corresponding state.
 - White Vulcan salute - the gesture detection completed successfully.

-#### Log sub-region
+#### Log section

-The Log sub-region displays messages recorded by the Gestures Service in real-time.
+The Log section displays messages recorded by the Gestures Service in real-time.
 You will find here various information about the internal state of the Gestures Service process.
 When the Gestures Service is not behaving as expected, try looking for an indication of an error in the log.
 Contact [gestures@microsoft.com](http://aka.ms/gestures) for support in case you can't figure solve the problem.

-Here is an example snapshot of the Log sub-region:
+Here is an example snapshot of the Log section:

 ![Gestures Service UI](Images/MicrosoftGesturesService_Log.png)